ajaysumfactor/Next-js/README.md

     6. Set Foursquare API

+# Section_9
+## Coffee store by location
+    Render store based on their location
 ## Geolocation API
     The geolocation API allows the users to provide their location to web applications . based on condition---